MetPX/sarracenia/docs/source/Explanation/SarraPluginDev.rst

 *msg['new_file']*
   A popular variable in on_file and on_part plugins is: *msg['new_file*, giving the file name the downloaded product has been written to.
-When the same variable is modified in an on_message plugin, it changes the name of the file to be downloaded.
+When the same variable is modified in an after_accept plugin, it changes the name of the file to be downloaded.
 Similarly another often used variable is *parent.new_dir*, which operates on the directory to which the file will be downloaded.